adrienharnay/website/posts/2021-01-22-using-nextjs-api-routes-as-a-back-end-for-your-nextjs-app.md

 ## Integration

 One great upside of Next.js API Routes is that they are Just JavaScript™️!
-You don't have to learn a specific syntax and can be proficient instantly if you know Express (and particularly the `req` and `req` objects).
+You don't have to learn a specific syntax and can be proficient instantly if you know Express (and particularly the `req` and `res` objects).

 Next.js API routes do not support GraphQL, but as this solution is only meant to be a reference for our future tests, this won't be a problem.